Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 ## Video Feature Extraction
-Now that we have our video data loaded, we need to extract relevant information from the videos.
-To do this, I implemented a customized function based on the popular histogram of oriented gradients algorithm, but in 3D!
+Now that we have our video tensors, we need to extract relevant information from the videos.
+To do this, I implemented a customized function based on the popular Histogram of Oriented Gradients algorithm, but in 3D!
 The image below shows an example of how the 2D approach works.

 ![2D-HOG](https://github.com/user-attachments/assets/9e43d1b6-4b51-4bf5-a2b6-69f338c7e672)